erikgregorywebb/carbonapps/index.md

 Bring your spreadsheet to life with a custom mobile app.

-## :heavy_check_mark: Features
+We design beautiful and intuitive apps for your business and organization needs.

 ### Quick to Build
 Our dedicated team will share a prototype within 48 hours, and deliver your completed app in 7 days.